If you own a Texas rental property, you should know the laws related to residents breaking a lease early, meaning before the lease expires.

 4. Landlord Harassment or Privacy Violation

-For example, if you need to enter the property, you need to provide tenants with a written notice prior to the visit.
+For example, if you need to enter the property, you need to provide residents with a written notice prior to the visit.
 Texas law, however, doesn’t state the number of days required for the notice.

 5. Domestic Violence